 sanctification and creativity and is considered as having a feminine

-power.
-"He" as a reference to Spirit has been used in theology to
+power.”He"As a reference to Spirit has been used in theology to

 match the pronoun for God, yet the Hebrew word ruach is a noun of

 feminine gender.
-Thus, referring to the Holy Spirit as "she" has some
+Thus, referring to the Holy Spirit as"she"has some

 linguistic justification.
 Denoting Spirit as a feminine principle,